 The first of these apps to come on the scene was OLIO, which helps people share leftover food and other household items with neighbours.
 This could be food nearing its sell-by date in local stores, spare home-grown vegetables, bread or the food in your fridge when you go on holiday.
 To date, 4 million people have joined, sharing over 30 million portions of food.

 Other food waste apps such as Too Good to Go tackle food waste by making surplus, unsold food from supermarkets, cafes, restaurants, and independent food retailers available to consumers at heavily discounted prices.
 Users browse participating venues by name, location and time of day.
 There is an element of surprise as the food comes in a lucky dip ‘magic bag’, each costing a third of the retail price.

 Karma helps users rescue fresh food that would otherwise be thrown away from restaurants, cafes and even wholesalers.
-It’s similar to Too Good To Go with food offered at up to 50% off, but the difference is that rather than getting a surprise selection, users can see exactly which meals are available to buy at each eaterie.
+It’s similar to Too Good To Go with food offered at up to 50% off, but the difference is that rather than getting a surprise selection, users can see exactly which meals are available to buy at each food place.

 Another type of food waste app is Kitche - a digital kitchen management tool.
-This app allows you to log what you have bought, keep track of sell-by dates and use it all up with recommended recipes.
+This app allows you to log what you have bought, keep track of best before dates and use it all up with recommended recipes.
 If that wasn’t enough, it is being expanded further.
 Its developers are close to announcing ground-breaking collaborations with local councils to help cut residents’ food waste – watch this space!

-No Waste is a hi-tech ‘inventory’ that allows users to keep track of the food in their fridge, freezer and larder.
+No Waste is a high tech ‘inventory’ that allows users to keep track of the food in their fridge, freezer and larder.
 You can set the ‘use by’ dates for all your food, receive notifications when they are close to expiry, and record shopping lists and meal plans.
 It will also tell you which foods types you are wasting the most and log your progress.
 For added motivation, you can join communities to share your stats with others.